Which lens should you choose for wildlife photography?

 Lenses for wildlife photography

 Now let’s get to the heart of the matter.
-It’s obvious but, in most cases, animals won’t be easy to approach, which should lead you to favor long focal lengths.
-This will let you stay far enough away so as not to disturb them and still get frames tight enough to feel like you were right next to them (and at the same time, when I was photographing a group of lions on the savannah in the Serengeti, Tanzania, I was glad to have my 300 mm and not a wide-angle, right!).
+It sounds obvious, but in most cases animals won’t be easy to approach, which naturally means you’ll want to favor long focal lengths.
+They allow you to stay far enough away to avoid disturbing them while still getting frames tight enough to feel as if you were right next to them.
+And honestly, when I was photographing a pride of lions on the savannah in Serengeti, Tanzania, I was very glad to have my 300 mm and not a wide-angle!

-For choosing lenses for wildlife photography, we’ll therefore tend to recommend focal lengths starting at 300 mm and beyond, though it’s possible to get close enough to some animals or use certain techniques to make do with shorter focal lengths.
-Unfortunately, the longer the focal length, the more expensive, heavier, and larger the lens will be.
-Using cameras with “small” sensors reduces the disadvantages of weight and bulk, but very little the price, and in these formats the selection of this type of lens is fairly limited anyway.
-Also remember that a 300 mm on a Micro Four Thirds sensor is not the same as a 300 mm on APS-C or full-frame.
-Be careful not to mix everything up when comparing focal lengths across different sensor sizes (it’s the same for aperture and ISO, ya know…).
+When choosing lenses for wildlife photography, we therefore tend to recommend focal lengths starting at 300 mm and above, although it’s possible to get close enough to some animals—or use certain techniques—to work with shorter focal lengths.
+Unfortunately, the longer the focal length, the more expensive, heavier, and larger the lens tends to be.
+Using cameras with “small” sensors reduces the drawbacks of weight and bulk somewhat, but not so much the price; in these formats, the selection of this type of lens is fairly limited anyway.
+Also remember that a 300 mm lens on a Micro Four Thirds sensor is not the same as a 300 mm lens on APS-C or full frame.
+Be careful not to mix everything together when comparing focal lengths across sensor sizes (and the same goes for aperture and ISO, by the way…).

-These long focal lengths also have another drawback: their maximum aperture.
-Indeed, it’s difficult to have a large aperture with such long focal lengths without increasing the lens’s size and weight.
-The longer the focal length, the more that’s the case.
-Beyond certain focal lengths, you won’t find lenses faster than f/2.8, then f/4 (at 800 mm you won’t even find lenses faster than f/5.6 at Nikon and Canon).
-We’re already talking about lenses measuring 45 cm long and weighing nearly 5 kg… at prices that defy all competition, obviously!
-Some manufacturers therefore offer zooms covering very long focal lengths, like Panasonic’s 100–400 mm (200–800 mm full-frame equivalent) or Sigma and Tamron’s 150–600 mm, which are even more limited in aperture since they rarely offer better than f/6.3 at the longest end.
+These long focal lengths have another drawback: maximum aperture.
+It’s difficult to offer a wide aperture at such long focal lengths without increasing the size and weight of the lens.
+The longer the focal length, the more true this becomes.
+Beyond certain ranges, you won’t find lenses faster than f/2.8, then f/4 (at 800 mm, you won’t even find lenses faster than f/5.6 at Nikon and Canon).
+We’re already talking about lenses around 45 cm long, weighing nearly 5 kg, and priced in a league of their own.
+Some manufacturers therefore offer zooms covering very long focal lengths, such as Panasonic’s 100–400 mm (200–800 mm full-frame equivalent) or Sigma and Tamron’s 150–600 mm lenses, which are even more limited in aperture since they rarely do better than f/6.3 at the long end.

-The AF of these lenses will also need to be responsive enough.
-Indeed, getting the animal in the frame is one thing; being able to track its movements is another, especially since the more you zoom in on it, the faster it leaves the frame.
-Manufacturers are aware of this and pay special attention to it, integrating the best AF systems and adding focus limiters that let you speed things up a bit more by preventing the lens from focusing at distances where you know the animal won’t be.
-Of course, the camera body, as mentioned above, also has a role to play since its autofocus module largely determines responsiveness, speed, and tracking.
+The autofocus of these lenses also needs to be responsive enough.
+Getting the animal in the frame is one thing; being able to track its movement is another, especially since the more you zoom in, the faster it leaves the frame.
+Manufacturers know this and pay particular attention to it by integrating strong AF systems and adding focus limiters, which can speed things up by preventing the lens from focusing at distances where you already know the animal won’t be.
+Of course, the camera body, as mentioned above, also plays a role, since its autofocus module largely determines responsiveness, speed, and tracking.

-Finally, most of these lenses are stabilized—and it’s easy to see why.
-Stabilization isn’t just meant to reduce camera-shake blur in the image due to your movements.
-In absolute terms that’s not a problem with very fast-moving animals that will force you to use such short shutter speeds anyway (Ex: 1/1000 or 1/2000) that stabilization won’t be necessary; but it also serves to stabilize the view, because the longer your focal length, the more your movements will impact your framing in the viewfinder.
-Concretely, what does that mean?
-Well, for example, with a 600 mm, as soon as you move the slightest bit, you’ll no longer see the animal in your viewfinder (your angle of view is really very narrow with this type of focal length).
-With mirrorless cameras whose sensor is stabilized, you’ll benefit from this comfort even if the lens isn’t; with a DSLR and your eye to the optical viewfinder, only the lens can provide that comfort.
+Finally, most of these lenses are stabilized, and it’s easy to understand why.
+Stabilization is not only there to reduce camera-shake blur caused by your own movements.
+Strictly speaking, that’s not always the main issue with fast-moving animals, because they already force you to use such short shutter speeds (for example, 1/1000 or 1/2000) that stabilization won’t always be necessary.
+But it also stabilizes the view itself, because the longer your focal length, the more your smallest movements affect your framing in the viewfinder.
+In practical terms, what does that mean?
+With a 600 mm, for example, the slightest movement can make the animal disappear from your viewfinder, because your angle of view is extremely narrow at this kind of focal length.
+With mirrorless cameras that have in-body stabilization, you’ll benefit from this comfort even if the lens itself isn’t stabilized; with a DSLR and your eye to the optical viewfinder, only the lens can provide that comfort.

 Mirrorless lenses for wildlife photography

-As with the DSLR lenses mentioned below, you’ll find a recap table below with links to the 3 online retailers (comparing is always better, right!).
+As with the DSLR lenses mentioned below, you’ll find a recap table with links to three online retailers (comparing prices is always better, right?).

-In mirrorless, the choice is a bit more complicated because there are more brands.
-In addition, there are three sensor sizes (mFT, APS-C, and Full Frame), but paradoxically the selection remains more limited.
+With mirrorless cameras, the choice is a little more complicated because there are more brands.
+There are also three sensor sizes (mFT, APS-C, and full frame), yet paradoxically, the lens selection remains more limited.

 Micro Four Thirds lenses for wildlife photography

-So we’ll start with Micro Four Thirds bodies from Panasonic and Olympus, which have the advantage of sharing the same mount and can therefore use lenses from both brands.
+Let’s start with Micro Four Thirds bodies from Panasonic and Olympus.
+One of their advantages is that they share the same mount, so you can use lenses from both brands.

-I’ve put together a selection of telephotos that I consider interesting with this mount.
-For small budgets, I recommend –>
+I’ve put together a selection of telephoto lenses that I find interesting in this mount.
+For tighter budgets, I recommend:

 | Lens | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||